cryptedsociety/Reverse-Shell/README.md

 A Discord bot
 A linux based OS

-# Setup Guide
-This Guide wil show you how to use this tool.

 # Setting up the files
 In the files by default in the start of the script it says